 Potential transportation improvement projects are evaluated based on their ability to improve the region's transportation system across the three TransAction goals, which are further defined by a more specific set of seven objectives and ten performance measures.
-In December 2021, NVTA adopted the set of performance measures and corresponding weights, as shown in the table on the next page, that are combined into a single evaluation method that helps to ensure that the projects included in TransAction together achieve the region's goals.
+In November and December 2021, NVTA adopted the set of performance measures and corresponding weights, as shown in the table on the next page, that are combined into a single evaluation method that helps to ensure that the projects included in TransAction together achieve the region's goals.
 Ultimately, NVTA is pursuing a set of projects that have broad benefits and are modally balanced, in addition to helping achieve the regional transportation vision.

-Goal Objective Performance Measure Weight Alignment with Core Values Mobility: Enhance quality of life of Northern Virginians A. Reduce congestion and delay A1.
+Goal Objective Performance Measure Weight Alignment with Core Values Mobility: Enhance quality of life of Northern Virginians by improving perfor- A. Reduce congestion and delay A1.
 Total person-hours of delay in autos A2.
-Total person-hours of 10 by improving perfor- mance of the multi- modal transportation system B. Improve travel time delay on transit B1.
-Duration of severe congestion 10 reliability B2.
-Transit person-miles in dedicated/priority ROW 10 华 🚜 increasing access to jobs, employees, markets and destina- tions for all commu- nities C1.
-Access to jobs by car, transit and bike 10 Ž C. Improve access to jobs C2.
-Access to jobs by car, transit and bike for Equity Emphasis Area (EEA) populations 10 ব্ৰ D. Reduce dependence on driving alone by improving conditions for people accessing transit and using other modes D1.
-Quality of access to transit and the walk/bike network 15 ቀ ≈ 2 Resiliency: Improve the transportation system's ability to E. Improve safety and security of the multimodal transportation system E1.
-Potential for safety and security improvements 10 . anticipate, prepare for and adapt to changing conditions and withstand, respond to and recover rapidly from disruptions.
-F. Reduce transportation related emissions F1.
-Vehicle emissions 10 ₫ 🚜 G. Maintain operations of the regional transportation system during extreme conditions G1.
-Transportation system redundancy 5 ₫ ,±
+Total person-hours of delay on transit 10 ্রু কু mance of the multi- modal transportation B. B. Improve travel time B1.
+Duration of severe congestion 10 ₹ . \$ . reliability B2.
+Transit person-miles in dedicated/priority ROW 10 \$ ≥ Accessibility: Strengthen the C1.
+Access to jobs by car, transit and bike 10 Ž region's economy by increasing access to jobs, employees, C. Improve access to jobs C2.
+Access to jobs by car, transit and bike for Equity Emphasis Area (EEA) populations 10 ৰ্ markets and destina- tions for all commu- nities D. Reduce dependence on driving alone by improving conditions for people accessing transit and using other modes D1.
+Quality of access to transit and the walk/bike network 15 ₫ ઢ ♣ Resiliency: Improve the transportation system's ability to E. Improve safety and security of the multimodal transportation system E1.
+Potential for safety and security improvements 10 . \$. for and adapt to changing conditions and withstand, respond to and recover rapidly from sy F. Reduce transportation related emissions F1.
+Vehicle emissions 10 ₫ 2 G. Maintain operations of the regional transportation system during extreme conditions G1.
+Transportation system redundancy 5 ₫ .